Donat Rrudhani: Young Boys

 On 8 June 2022, Rrudhani signed a four-year contract with Swiss Super League club Young Boys and this transfer would become legally effective in July 2022.
 On 16 July 2022, he was named as a Young Boys substitute for the first time in a league match against Zürich.
 His debut with Young Boys came five days later in the 2022–23 UEFA Europa Conference League second qualifying round against Liepāja after coming on as a substitute at 76th minute in place of Moumi Ngamaleu.
 Three days after debut, Rrudhani made his league debut in a 0–3 away win against Sion after coming on as a substitute at 76th minute in place of Christian Fassnacht.
 Four days later, he scored his first goal for Young Boys in his third appearance for the club in a 3–0 home win over Liepāja in 2022–23 UEFA Europa Conference League second qualifying round.

+Loan at Lausanne-Sport

+On 6 February 2024, Rrudhani was loaned by Lausanne-Sport until the end of the season.

+Loan at Luzern

+On 30 July 2024, Rrudhani moved on loan to Luzern, with an option to buy.

+Sion

+On 29 August 2025, he transferred to FC Sion on a four-year deal.